 under the slow-roll approximation, where $\hcan$ is the canonically normalized Higgs field.
-This constraint is simplified if we consider that during inflation \il{1 \ll -\xiphi \phi^2} and thus Eq.~\eqref{eq:higgscurvature} reduces to \il{\Lphi\xih - g^2 \xiphi > 0}.
+The slow-roll-suppressed contributions to the Higgs mass neglected above can become more important toward the end of inflation, so the precise condition may be modified.
+In some inflation models, this causes inflation to end prematurely~\cite{Renaux-Petel:2015mga}; this may happen for \il{\xi_\phi \ll -1} in the Palatini formalism, which is outside the scope of this paper.
+The constraint in Eq.~\eqref{eq:higgscurvature} is simplified if we consider that during inflation \il{1 \ll -\xiphi \phi^2} and thus Eq.~\eqref{eq:higgscurvature} reduces to \il{\Lphi\xih - g^2 \xiphi > 0}.
 We shall assume that this constraint is satisfied to the extent that the Higgs is stabilized strongly at the origin during inflation.
-In other words, we assume that the Higgs mass is larger than the Hubble scale $H$ during inflation, and imposing this assumption we obtain the constraint
+In other words, we assume that the Higgs mass is larger than the Hubble scale $H$ during inflation, and imposing this assumption, we obtain